What Does Dress For Success Mean? A Graduate's Guide to Professionalism

 For an interview, never wear jeans, even if you know that the office dress is casual.
 Wearing business attire to a business interview shows respect to your prospective employer.

-If you are asked whether or not you have questions (and you will have questions, of course,) then ask if casual attire is permitted for the accounting personnel.
-Contact us for more information on business attire.
+If you are asked if you have questions (and you will have questions, of course,) then ask if casual attire is permitted for the accounting personnel.